Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The fashionable elite used whalebone (baleen) stiffening, willow wood, or steel in their bodices.
 A busk was an extra piece used for stiffening and was made from wood, bone, or ivory, and attached by a ribbon at the top.
 The tiny ribbon often seen today at the top center of a bra is a last reminder of the busk.

-The flattened bosom and stiffened upper torso restricted upper body movement so was limited to the idle elite.
+The flattened bosom and stiffened upper torso restricted upper body movement, so it was limited to the idle elite.
 Working women and commoners would have been unable to function with such restriction.
 Front laced bodices (so popular with Renaissance Fair attendees) were worn by working and common women.
 Back laced bodices were limited to women with servants.
 Bodices were fastened by lacing or with hook and eye.

 False sleeves created an elegant style when elongated at the back to drape down to the floor.

-The Ruff - An Elizabethan Collar
+The Ruff: An Elizabethan Collar

 One of the most distinctive elements of Elizabethan fashion is the exaggerated collar called a ruff.